maciejs20/IBMCloudPakWorkshop/8-Openshift/0-First-Steps-Lab.md

-Duration: 30 minutes

-This lab is based on efforts of Philippe Thomas, IBM available at https://github.com/phthom/cp4a, tailored to our local needs.
+This lab is partialy based on efforts of Philippe Thomas, IBM available at https://github.com/phthom/cp4a, tailored to our local needs.